 Would it help if we work on the message and explain it more why we mark it as deleted in this version ?

-#2 Updated by Olivier Renaud 7 months ago
+Updated by Olivier Renaud about 1 year ago

 I can see how technically a version of a PR "deleted" a file compared to a previous version.
 But the word "delete" really suggests that my PR includes the deletion of the file (as in